aaronmams/jekyll-now/_posts/2018-02-09-Twitter Mining in R: update.md

 The actual code I'm using is pretty compact but I'm going to walk through it in steps because there are some notably different behaviors between rtweet and TwittR.

 ### Step 1: Collect all the tweets from the different NOAA accounts

+As I stated above, NOAA has a lot of interests:

+* we have branches that are very interested in cod populations in New England
+* we have branches that are really interested in agricultural water use in California (to the extent that this use makes it harder for salmon to survive)
+* we have branches that launch satellites
+* we have branches that are very interested in artisnal lobster fishing among marginalized populations in Southern Florida.

+Because of the varied branches and varied interest there are a lot of different NOAA-related Twitter Accounts.
+For the time being I'm contraining my analysis to the following branches/offices/accounts

+1. The NOAA Office of Habitat Conservation (@NOAAHabitat)
+2. The NOAA Fisheries West Coast Regional Office (@NOAAFish_WCRO)
+3. NOAA Fisheries (@NOAAFisheries)
+4. The NOAA Research Account (@NOAAResearch)

+I'll probably widen this list considerably but it's a decent place to start.

 ```R
 require(twitteR)